 "I am old.
 He is not."

 You slip off your pants and leave them on the ground.
-"I imagine he is not very good in bed."
+"I imagine he isn't very good in bed."

 "I imagine you are right."
 Spock pulls you to him and finishes the undressing, taking his time, licking and sucking and kissing parts he uncovers before moving on to somewhere else.